File Allocation Table: exFAT

 exFAT is a file system introduced with Windows Embedded CE 6.0 in November 2006 and brought to the Windows NT family with Vista Service Pack 1 and Windows XP Service Pack 3 (or separate installation of Windows XP Update KB955704).
 It is loosely based on the File Allocation Table architecture, but incompatible, proprietary and protected by patents.

 exFAT is intended for use on flash drives and memory cards such as SDXC and Memory Stick XC, where FAT32 is otherwise used.
 Vendors usually pre-format SDXC cards with it.
 Its main benefit is its exceeding of the 4 GB file size limit, as file size references are stored with eight instead of four bytes, increasing the limit to 264 − 1 bytes.

 Microsoft's GUI and command-line format utilities offer it as an alternative to NTFS (and, for smaller partitions, to FAT16B and FAT32).
 The MBR partition type is 0x07 (the same as used for IFS, HPFS, and NTFS).
 Logical geometry information located in the VBR is stored in a format not resembling any kind of BPB.

 In early 2010, the file system was reverse-engineered by the SANS Institute.
-On August 28, 2019, Microsoft announced that it will be making the technical specification for exFAT publicly available so that it can be used in the Linux kernel and other operating systems.
+On August 28, 2019, Microsoft published the technical specification for exFAT so that it can be used in the Linux kernel and other operating systems.